-Entrepreneurship has turned to be the lifeblood of the business.
-Qualities of a successful entrepreneur are key to a successful business.
+Entrepreneurship has turned out to be the lifeblood of the business.
+The qualities of a successful entrepreneur are key to a successful business.
 In this article, I am going to talk about the qualities of a successful entrepreneur.

 Qualities of a successful entrepreneur